-- Querier - Transmit - General The number of general queries sent from this interface. - Group Specific The number of group specific queries sent from this interface. - Received - General The number of general queries received on this interface. - Group Specific The number of group specific queries received on this interface. - Report & Leave - Transmit - Report The number of MLD membership reports sent from this interface. - Leave The number of leave messages sent from this interface. - Received - Report The number of MLD membership reports received on this interface. - Leave The number of leave messages received on this interface. - Join Success The number of times a multicast group was successfully joined. - Source Port Drop The number of dropped messages that are received on MVR source port or mrouter port. - Others Drop The number of received invalid messages.
+- Querier - Transmit - General The number of general queries sent from this interface. - Group Specific The number of group specific queries sent from this interface. - Received - General The number of general queries received on this interface. - Group Specific The number of group specific queries received on this interface. - Report & Leave - Transmit - Report The number of MLD membership reports sent from this interface. - Leave The number of leave messages sent from this interface. - Received - Report The number of MLD membership reports received on this interface. - Leave The number of leave messages received on this interface. - Join Success The number of times a multicast group was successfully joined. - Filter Drop The number of messages dropped by an MLD filtering profile. - Source Port Drop The number of dropped messages that are received on MVR source port or mrouter port. - Others Drop The number of received invalid messages.